Doi

 a few kilometres away) is well-known and pleasant.

-excellent views of the mountains.
-Malee has 9 bungalows here
+setup, with some excellent views of the mountains.
+Malee has

-to rent here, set in a very attractive garden, at rates from
+a variety of bungalows here to rent here, set in a very attractive

 Right next to Malee's there is Chiang